kavehmz/qugo/README.md

 I would say for a production system based on my understanding **I would pick Scala** in general.
 Go for some usages.
 Erlang in some rare cases.

-Beside language we need to know this is a concurrency problem (please note it is different than parallelism) and we need to use/apply the related best practices there.
+Regardless of language we chose, this is a concurrency problem (different than parallelism) and we need to use/apply the related best practices there.

 ### Design
-I designed a horizontally scalable solution.
+I tried to design a horizontally scalable solution.
 For scalability we can separately add  more Redis instances and more Analysers (with as many workers as that analyser instance supports).

 Partitioning factor to identify where each event must save is the OrderID.